braddle/pact-workshop-golang/README.md

 This will start 4 separate containers:

-1. Running a small HTTP REST API with two endpoints `/health` & `/thing/{id}`.
+1. Running a small demo application exposing HTTP REST API with two endpoints `/health` & `/thing/{id}`.
 (The Provider)
-2. A Go environment with an example API client to interact with the `/health` endpoint
+2. A Go environment with an example API client (The Consumer) to interact with the `/health` endpoint
 3. A Pact Broker
 4. Database for the Pact Broker (PostgreSQL)